Giacomo Puccini

 Either in a dream or in reality, the barber Ivan Yakovlevich is doing his hateful job in a drunken stupor.
 Ivan Yakovlevich and his wife Praskovya are taken aback to a nose in a bread roll.
 The panic-stricken barber tries to dispose of the evidence.

-When he wakes up in the morning, Major Kovalev discovers his nose has disappeared.
+When he wakes up in the morning, Major Kovalyov discovers his nose has disappeared.

-Inside Kazan Cathedral, Major Kovalev unexpectedly meets his nose and tries to speak to it.
+Inside Kazan Cathedral, Major Kovalyov unexpectedly meets his nose and tries to speak to it.

-A newspaper advertisements department: Kovalev tries to submit an advertisement about the disappearance of his nose.
+A newspaper advertisements department: Kovalyov tries to submit an advertisement about the disappearance of his nose.
 Unsuccessfully...

-Kovalev’s apartment...
-The major’s footman Ivan is relaxing quietly, and Kovalev’s despair increases…
+Kovalyov’s apartment...
+The major’s footman Ivan is relaxing quietly, and Kovalyov’s despair increases…